 - Get noticed in the Craft community

-Whatever your reasons are for starting a craft blog, you can rest assured this will be an exciting undertaking that is likely to completely transform your life.
+Whatever your reasons are for starting a craft blog, you can rest assured this will be an exciting undertaking that is likely to completely transform your life and craft business.

 1. Decide the Focus of Your Craft Blog